scribe-org/Scribe-Android/README.md

 git remote add upstream https://github.com/scribe-org/Scibe-Android.git
 ```

-Now, if you run `git remote -v` you should see two remote repositories named:
+-   Now, if you run `git remote -v` you should see two remote repositories named:
     -   `origin` (forked repository)
     -   `upstream` (Scribe-Android repository)

 3. Open the Scribe-Android directory in Android Studio

 4. In order to [run Scribe on an emulator](https://developer.android.com/studio/run/emulator):

     - In the top bar find and select the "Device Manager" option
     - [Create a device](https://developer.android.com/studio/run/managing-avds) and select it once it's been made
     - Press the play button marked "Run App"

-From there code edits that are made will be reflected in the app each time it is ran.
+    - From here code edits that are made will be reflected in the app each time it is ran.

 > [!NOTE]
 > Feel free to contact the team in the [Android room on Matrix](https://matrix.to/#/#ScribeAndroid:matrix.org) if you're having problems getting your environment setup!